RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/science/comments/1npoqxf/highmarkup_hospitals_are_overwhelmingly_forprofit/ng1frk1/

 There are over 8 billion people on Earth.
 The Internet was invented by the United States of America.
 Wikipedia was invented in USA.
-Why are we not open sourcing a WikiMdical for all humanity?
+Why are we not open sourcing a Wiki Medical for all humanity?
 Driving down the cost of education?
-Documenting every drug and every medical hardware / hospital hardware / abmulance hardware - and trying to make it all public domain for the common good of humanity?
+Documenting every drug and every medical hardware / hospital hardware / ambulance hardware - and trying to make it all public domain for the common good of humanity?
 Including preventative and emergency care?
 People KNOW of systems like Wikipedia, but want to spend free time and spare time creating millions and millions of low-value social media comments instead of coming together for common causes.
 Even hospital software apps and doctors office apps to be open source and shared all across the world for common improvement.
-We all have a physical body, we all have a brian for mental health, why are we not sharing and pooling together in common cause?
-Why isn't curing disseases and saving lives not incentive and motivation for people to work together?
+We all have a physical body, we all have a brain for mental health, why are we not sharing and pooling together in common cause?
+Why isn't curing diseases and saving lives not incentive and motivation for people to work together?

 https://old.reddit.com/r/science/comments/1npoqxf/highmarkup_hospitals_are_overwhelmingly_forprofit/ng11onz/

 https://old.reddit.com/r/sandiego/comments/1nptotd/3_members_of_the_chula_vista_city_council_walked/ng1vusg/

 In a way, he was a civil rights leader, the removal of rights, the adoption of less equality.
 He was leading people to Trump.
 Faith in hate itself is popular.
 Reddit community constantly behaves as if *hate harder* is the answer to I.C.E. and MAGA and Trump.
 That if we hate upon MAGA people, which prizes hate from Trump, we are somehow taking a "high road" of joining in a hate for hate values.
-I personally can not stand living in an ocean of hate that everyone dumps more hate into, what the USA soicety has become under Internet Research Agency and Cambridge Analytica.
+I personally can not stand living in an ocean of hate that everyone dumps more hate into, what the USA society has become under Internet Research Agency and Cambridge Analytica.

 https://old.reddit.com/r/sandiego/comments/1nptotd/3_members_of_the_chula_vista_city_council_walked/ng2c42z/